Livshitz/concurrency.libx.js/README.md

 This approach allows easier to turn deep callback-based functions, spagetti or legacy code, into more modern promisiable code with fewer changes.

+`promisify.libx.js` is also browser friendly and supports node versions before 8.

 ## Develop:

 ### Build: